-MBC 50821-Biochemistry I: Medical Biochemistry, A study of life processes at the molecular level with emphasis on the biochemistry of man in health and disease.
+MBC 50821-Biochemistry I: Medical Biochemistry.
+A study of life processes at the molecular level with emphasis on the biochemistry of man in health and disease.
 MBC 50223-Biochemistry II: Human Biochemical Genetics.
-A study of the chromosomal molecular basis of genetically related disease processes with emphasis on the concepts of human genetic disorders and their consequences.
+A study of the chromosomal and molecular basis of genetically related disease processes with emphasis on human genetic disorders and their consequences.

 MBC 50324-Biochemistry III: Clinical Biochemistry.
 A study of clinical biochemistry with emphasis on the interpretation of clinical laboratory data and the concepts of laboratory-assisted diagnosis of human disease.

-Francis J. Behal, Ph.D.
+John W. Pelley, Ph.D.